 • Location: Main hall, western section

-• Best For: Groups with mixed palates, burger enthusiasts, and families with kids
+• Best for: Groups with mixed palates, burger enthusiasts, and families with kids

 6. Libertà Pasta Bar — fresh Italian, counter seating